Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Complexity of BDD

-In MCMC, because samples from the stationary distribution tend to be correlated with each other, we leave a gap, which is the mixing time $t_{\text{mix}}$, to pick up the desired independent samples.
-Put it another way, this is essentially equivalent to operating the Markov chains in parallel to guarantee i.i.d. samples.
-Therefore, without loss of generality, we define the complexity of solving CVP by MCMC as follows\footnote{It may be possible to reduce the gap to obtain lower decoding complexity, which is one of our future work.}. \begin{my3} Let the mixing time $t_{\text{mix}}$ serve as the gap for i.i.d. samples from the stationary distribution.
-The complexity (i.e., the number of Markov moves $t$) of solving CVP by MCMC is \end{my3} Obviously, given the value $\delta<1$, the mixing time of the Markov chain can be calculated by (\ref{mixing time}) and (\ref{b65}), that is
+In MCMC, samples from the stationary distribution tend to be correlated with each other.
+Thus one leaves a gap, which is the mixing time $t_{\text{mix}}$, to pick up the desired independent samples (alternatively, one can run multiple Markov chains in parallel to guarantee i.i.d. samples).
+Therefore, we define the complexity of solving BDD by MCMC as follows.